buildwithgrove/path/envoy/README.md

 - **Remote gRPC Server**: A server that provides the external authorization server with data on which endpoints are authorized to use the PATH service.
   - _PADS (PATH Auth Data Server) is provided as a functional implementation of the remote gRPC server that loads data from a YAML file or simple Postgres database._
   - _See [5.2.1.
 PATH Auth Data Server](#521-path-auth-data-server) for more information._

-A [docker-compose.yaml](./docker-compose.yaml) file is provided to run all of these services locally.

 ```mermaid
 graph TD